On the factorization invariants of the additive structure of exponential Puiseux semirings: Fundamentals

 For the rest of the section, let $M$ be an atomic monoid.
 The \emph{factorization monoid} of $M$, denoted by $\mathsf{Z}(M)$, is the free (commutative) monoid on $\mathcal{A}(M)$.
 The elements of $\mathsf{Z}(M)$ are called \emph{factorizations}, and if $z = a_1 + \cdots + a_n \in \mathsf{Z}(M)$ for $a_1, \ldots, a_n \in\mathcal{A}(M)$ then it is said that the \emph{length} of $z$, denoted by $|z|$, is $n$.
 We assume that the empty factorization has length $0$.
 The unique monoid homomorphism $\pi\colon\mathsf{Z}(M) \to M$ satisfying that $\pi(a) = a$ for all $a \in\mathcal{A}(M)$ is called the \emph{factorization homomorphism} of $M$.
 For each $x \in M$, there are two important sets associated to $x$:

 which are called the \emph{set of factorizations} of $x$ and the \emph{set of lengths} of $x$, respectively; we drop the subscript whenever the monoid is clear from the context.
 Note that $\mathsf{L}(0) = \{0\}$.
-Additionally, the collection $\mathcal{L}(M) \coloneqq \{\mathsf{L}(x) \mid x \in M\}$ is called the \emph{system of sets of lengths} of $M$.
+Additionally, the \emph{system of sets of lengths} of $M$ is defined by

 See~\cite{aG16} for a survey on sets of lengths.
 It is said that $M$ is a \emph{finite factorization monoid} (or an FFM) if $\mathsf{Z}(x)$ is nonempty and finite for all $x \in M$.
 Similarly, $M$ is a \emph{bounded factorization monoid} (or BFM) if $\mathsf{L}(x)$ is nonempty and finite for all $x \in M$.
 We say that an element $x \in M$ \emph{divides} a factorization $z \in \mathsf{Z}(M)$ provided that $x$ divides $\pi(z)$ in $M$.